omariosc/UNICC-Internship-Work/README.md

 <br>
 October 7th 2019 - October 18th 2019

+Developed two production ready scripts to automate the verification of the configuration of the production environments on the Linux systems using Python: a package query which verifies package installations to set up basis for a fusion middleware environment; a web logic system confirmation script which verifies listening and established ports.

 ## Package Query
 - Linux and Windows versions
 - verifies package installations